FlorGermano/recruitment-lead-data-manager/README.md

 - `Effectiveness` : whether the delivered development effectively tackles the proposed task and the output matches expected results.
 - `Efficiency` : whether the delivered development addresses recommended practices for software development.
 Use of standard technologies is also recommended.
 - `Documentation`: Clear documentation and commented code account for a significant part of the evaluation.
 It will also allow us to understand your thought process better and consider it as part of our evaluation criteria.

-### Resources
-- By querying [this endpoint](GETrequestlink) you will receive 20 batches of data that simulate the extraction process.